 blepharospasm Involuntary increased blinking that progresses to spasms in both eyes.
 The exact cause is unknown, but doctors believe it to be a central nervous system disorder.
 It can produce a functional blindness since the patient can't open his or her eyes long enough to function visually.

 botulism Serious illness from a toxin produced by Clostridium bacteria (usually Clostridium botulinum).
 Infant botulism and food-borne botulism are the most common forms in the United States.
-Symptoms include double vision, blurred vision, ptosis, muscle weakness, difficulty speaking, difficulty swallowing, difficulty breathing and nausea.
+Symptoms include double vision, blurred vision, drooping eyelids (ptosis), muscle weakness, difficulty speaking, difficulty swallowing, difficulty breathing and nausea.